mcharouk/aws/CloudOperationsOnAWS/Module_9/CloudWatchMetrics/README_DEMO.md

 * Calculate metric by aggregating data from multiple plants
 * N.B. only last 3 hours can be queried (metrics insights limitation)

+There are 2 factories

+Each factory has 3 machine which have the same name

 ```
 SELECT MAX(Temperature) FROM "ExampleCorp-Factory" GROUP BY MachineName
 ```